NafanJ/ocula_technical_exercise/README.md

 # Weather API Project

-This project is a FastAPI-based web application that retrieves weather data for a given city and returns the minimum, maximum, and average temperatures, along with the humidity.
+This project is a FastAPI-based web application that retrieves weather data for a given city and date, and returns the minimum, maximum, and average temperatures, along with the humidity.
 The weather data is fetched from the OpenWeatherMap API.

 ## Features

 - **GET /weather**: Retrieve weather data (minimum, maximum, average temperature, and humidity) for a specified city and day.
 - **Environment Variable Configuration**: The API key for OpenWeatherMap is securely managed through environment variables.
 - **Unit Testing**: The application includes unit tests to ensure the functionality of the API endpoints.
+- **CI/CD**: Github Actions has been utilised to ensure continuous testing and deployment.

 ## Live Demo
 A live version of this API is deployed on AWS Elastic Beanstalk.